Wobblucy/WoWLogreplayer-Public/README.md

+# Release taken down as it was potentially in violation of API ToS of Wclogs.
+Going to post a release tomorrow that excludes WCLogs functionality until we can be sure to stay on side!

 # AwowLab

 A 3D combat log visualizer for World of Warcraft.
 Parse and replay your raid encounters with real-time positioning, damage meters, and spell tracking.